Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

-We illustrate our electrostatic screening model using a heterostructure consisted of RMG and CrOCl.
-The CBM of CrOCl is mostly contributed by Cr's $3d$ orbitals, which thus has a large effective mass $m^*\approx 1.3 m_0$ \cite{lu-nc23,han-nn2022} ($m_0$ is bare electron mass).
-We take $E_{\text{CBM}}=-0.13$\,eV with respect to the Dirac point of graphene, as extracted from DFT calculations \cite{han-nn2022}.
 It is worth noting that different choices of $m^{*}$ and antiferromagnetic configurations of CrOCl do not change the qualitative conclusions presented in this work as magnetic exchange coupling between CrOCl and RMG is negligibly weak \cite{han-nn2022,yankowitz-nano22}.
-Fig.~\ref{fig:1}(c,d) present the carrier density of RMG $n_{\text{g}}$ in the parameter space spanned by $E_{\text{ext}}$ and the total carrier density $n_\mathrm{tot}$, for BLG-CrOCl [Fig.~\ref{fig:1}(c)], trilayer graphene (TriLG)-CrOCl [Fig.~\ref{fig:1}(d)], respectively.
-These phase diagrams exhibit a common feature: upon tuning $E_\mathrm{ext}$ and $n_\mathrm{tot}$, the graphene system evolves from a conventional region (Region \I), in which the substrate remains undoped, to a region with significant charge transfer across the interface (Region \II).
-Within Region \II, increasing the amplitude of $E_\mathrm{ext}$ drives RMG continuously from hole-doped state (blue), through the broad CNP region (white), to electron-doped state (red).
-The iso-density levels in RMG, shown as black curves, exhibit sharp turning points, highlighting the intriguing nonlinear dependence of the equilibrium carrier density on both $E_\mathrm{ext}$ and $n_\mathrm{tot}$ due to charge transfer.
+Taking BLG for illustration, Fig.~\ref{fig:1}(c,d) present the carrier density of BLG $n_{\text{g}}$ in the parameter space spanned by $E_{\text{ext}}$ and the total carrier density $n_\mathrm{tot}=n_{\text{g}}+n_{\text{sub}}$, for interlayer distance $d_0=4.5$\,\AA\ [Fig.~\ref{fig:1}(c)], and $d_0=8$\,\AA\ [Fig.~\ref{fig:1}(d)], respectively.
+These phase diagrams exhibit a common feature: upon tuning $E_\mathrm{ext}$ and $n_\mathrm{tot}$, the graphene system evolves from a conventional region (Region \I), in which the substrate remains undoped, to a region with significant charge transfer (Region \II).
+Within Region \II, increasing the amplitude of $E_\mathrm{ext}$ drives BLG continuously from hole-doped state (blue), through the broad and bent charge neutrality region (white), to electron-doped state (red).
+The iso-density levels in BLG, shown as grey dashed curves, exhibit sharp turning points, highlighting the nonlinear dependence of the equilibrium carrier density on both $E_\mathrm{ext}$ and $n_\mathrm{tot}$ due to charge transfer.